AI Workshop: learn to build apps with AI →

 I’ve had some problems with responsiveness in a few posts, on my blog.

-Turns out those posts I had problems on, they all had a snippet of code that went beyond the normal page width without a space.
+It turned out that those posts all had a code snippet that extended beyond the normal page width without a space.

 cd /some/super/long/super/long/folder